 - Preemergence control of many important herbicide resistant weeds

-- Group 7 mode of action different from metribuzin and atrazine (Group 5)
+- Group 7 mode of action differs from metribuzin and atrazine (Group 5)

-- Safe on crop when label directions followed
+- Safe on crop when label directions are followed

-To learn more about herbicide resistance and discover the various modes of action of popular herbicide products, see the Herbicide Classification Guide link in the column to the right, or contact us.
+For more information about the modes of action of popular herbicide brands and tips on managing weed resistance, click on the “Registry of Herbicide Resistant Weeds” link in the right column, or contact us.